Wondergnome/Reddit-Image-Downloader/README.md

 option 1) Either r/something or u/something and then the number of images you would like to obtain.
 This defaults to 9999.

-option 2) Look at the .dat file and select an existing user or aubreddit.
+option 2) Look at the .dat file and select an existing user or subreddit.
 Good for checking for uodates..

 option 3) Delete a reference from the .dat file and the corresponding directory.